cypress-io/cypress-documentation/source/guides/testing-strategies/aws-cognito.md

 ```
 ### Adapting the front end

-We need to update our front end React app to allow for authentication with [Amazon Cognito][cognito] using the [Amplify Authentication Library][awsamplifyauth].
+We need to update our front end React app to allow for authentication with {% url "Amazon Cognito" https://aws.amazon.com/cognito %} using the {% url "AWS Amplify Framework Authentication Library" https://aws-amplify.github.io/amplify-js/api/classes/authclass.html %}.

 First, we create a `AppCognito.tsx` container, based off of the `App.tsx` component.

 A `useEffect` hook is added to get the access token for the authenticated user and send an `COGNITO` event with the `user` and `token` objects to work with the existing authentication layer (`authMachine.ts`).
-We use the `AmplifyAuthenticator` component to provide the login form from [Amazon Cognito][cognito].
+We use the `AmplifyAuthenticator` component to provide the login form from {% url "Amazon Cognito" https://aws.amazon.com/cognito %}.

 ```jsx
 // src/containers/AppOkta.tsx